z16/Addons/PacketViewer/ReadMe.md

 ## General addon usage

-*PacketViewer* is mostly used through the command-line, although it has a few persistent settings that will be discussed below.
-The command to access *PacketViewer*'s functions is `//packetviewer` or `//pv` for short.
-Almost all of *PacketViewer*'s commands and options can be shortened to one letter.
+*PacketViewer* is mostly used through the command-line, although it has a few persistent settings that can be looked up in its settings file.
+The root command is `//packetviewer` or `//pv` for short.
+Almost all of the commands and options can be shortened to one letter.
 Common options include `incoming` and `outgoing`, which can always be shortened to `i` and `o` respectively.

-Some of *PacketViewer*'s features allow you to specify a list of packets.
+Some features allow you to specify a list of packets.
 This is usually (but not always) done with space-separated IDs (both decimal and hexadecimal IDs are accepted).
-Unfortunately this isn't always possible, in which case a pipe-separated option is used (most notably for the `track` command).
+Unfortunately this is not always possible, in which case a pipe-separated option is used (most notably for the `track` command).

 When a space-separated list of IDs is accepted you can always prepend a `not` to the list of IDs, in which case it will consider all *but* the provided IDs.